stivenleite/stivenleite/README.md

 🧠 I'm currently learning React, Node.js, Insomnia and Database (SQL and SQLite)

-🦾 I'm looking to collaborate on exciting projects
+🔎 I'm looking to collaborate on exciting projects

-🔎 I'm looking for a job
+🦾 I'm open to work

 📫 You can reach me on stivenleite@gmail.com or +55 91 984743094 (whatsapp)